akhilskrishnan/Video-Game-Sales-Prediction-Regression/Readme.txt

-Hello Everyone!
-I will be listing the steps to run the entire code

-First before running the code packages a virtual environment needs to be created.
+Before running the code packages a virtual environment needs to be created.
 (Preferably in the root directory itself)

 •For MacOS and Linux: python -m venv venv
 And for Windows: python -m venv venv